Chart Color Schemes

 Recent residential development output has been above average within Heathcote when compared nationally

-With around 183 people per dwelling approval, Heathcote shows characteristics of a growth area.
-According to AreaSearch's latest quarterly estimate, Heathcote is expected to grow by 778 residents through to 2041.
-Present construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.
+However, building activity has slowed in recent years.
+All new construction has consisted of detached houses, preserving the area's low density nature and attracting space-seeking buyers with an average of around 188 people per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Heathcote is projected to add 721 residents by 2041.
+Current construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development